 In the bankruptcy area, Frank concentrates on creditors’ rights under the Bankruptcy Code, with an emphasis on unsecured creditors in large Chapter 7 and Chapter 11 cases.
-He defends a myriad of adversary proceedings and claims (preference, fraudulent transfer and other avoidance claims, claims for violation of the automatic stay, etc.) that arise out of bankruptcy cases and litigating the complex jurisdictional, procedural and legal issues that frequently arise in those proceedings.
-He has particular expertise defending fraudulent transfer claims, and resolving bankruptcy issues related to trade vendors, credit card payment processors and providers of critical services to large business and consumer debtors.
+He defends a myriad of adversary proceedings and claims (preference, fraudulent transfer, and other avoidance claims, claims for violation of the automatic stay, etc.) that arise out of bankruptcy cases and litigates the complex jurisdictional, procedural, and legal issues that frequently arise in those proceedings.
+He has particular expertise defending fraudulent transfer claims and resolving bankruptcy issues related to trade vendors, credit card payment processors, and providers of critical services to large business and consumer debtors.

 Frank handles every type of commercial litigation, with an emphasis on contract disputes, copyright, trade secret, and other intellectual property issues.
 He successfully prosecutes and defends copyright infringement actions involving computer software, photographs, and musical compositions.
 He has also handled breach of contract issues, business torts, non-compete covenants, fraud, libel, constitutional claims and defenses, and a host of other business-related issues.

 Clients also hire Frank to counsel on both litigation and transactional work in entertainment law.
 His experience emphasizes issues relating to the music business and the use of music in film, television, and other media.
 His entertainment clients include recording artists signed to major and independent record labels, unsigned artists, songwriters and composers, filmmakers, producers, and recording studios, as well as independent record labels and music retailers.
 He also represents book authors in the negotiation of contracts with literary agents and publishing houses, commercial and fine art photographers, and other visual artists.
 From 2010 to 2020, Frank served as outside general counsel to the Atlanta Food and Wine Festival.